 Cleary earned his bachelor's degree from the University of Kansas in 1991.
 He began his coaching career in 1997 as an assistant coach at Loyola (Ill.) and then moved on to Northwestern University where he served as an assistant for three seasons with the women's program and one year with the Wildcat men's team.
 Golf Digest Magazine rated him as the ninth best golf teacher in the state of Illinois in its July 2009 issue.

 Nike Golf Schools & Junior Camps provide young golfers with the tools to enjoy this great game for a lifetime.
 Our curriculum is the perfect blend of expert instruction, course play and fun off-course activities.
 With two outstanding coaches in John Carlson and MIchele Redman, each Nike camper can leave at the end of the week feeling more confident about their game.

 Upon arrival, all participants are evaluated by the staff so that their own instructional needs can be addressed throughout the week.

-The Overnight camp includes all golf instruction, course play, evening activities, housing and meals.
-The Day Camp option includes all golf instruction, lunch, and course play.
+The Day Camp includes all golf instruction, lunch, and course play.
 Day campers will be dropped off and picked up at the golf course each day.

 A detailed camper registration packet containing check in location, health/release forms, emergency contact info, and a list of things to bring will be emailed to all registered campers in the Spring.